semaphoreci/docs/docs/faq/faq.md

 </details>

 <details>
-  <summary id="self-signed-certificate">How to use a self-signed certificate with private Docker registry?</summary>
+  <summary id="how-to-use-a-self-signed-certificate-with-private-docker-registry">How to use a self-signed certificate with private Docker registry?</summary>
   <p>

 If you have a private Docker registry that uses a self-signed SSL certificate